Headline risk

 Tasks

 - 2. Present research findings at scientific conferences and in papers written for scientific journals.
-AI 0%
+AI use: 0%

 - 3. Study celestial phenomena, using a variety of ground-based and space-borne telescopes and scientific instruments.
-AI 100%
+AI use: 100%

 - 5. Develop theories based on personal observations or on observations and theories of other astronomers.
-AI 0%
+AI use: 0%

 Technologies